DeanDodds/milestoneProject3/README.md

 7. Create your collections
 8. lastly press the insert document button and add the fields and values into that

+## Environment variables and app set up

+In order to connect you to the database and set up your python app you mus set up a env.py file.
+This is a  file containing key value pairs of all the environment variables required to configure you application

 ## Deploying a python HEROKU app